junxit/us-congress-bills-115/metadata.md

 - 2017-02-01 — Introduced in Senate
 - 2017-02-01 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S600-601)
+- 2017-02-28 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2017-02-28 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2017-02-28 — Senate Committee on Foreign Relations discharged by Unanimous Consent. (consideration: CR S1506)
+- 2017-02-28 — Senate Committee on Foreign Relations discharged by Unanimous Consent.(consideration: CR S1506)